pH-7/GoodJsCode/readme.md

 Given a specific input (argument) to a function, a pure function <ins>always returns the same output</ins> as the pure function doesn't modify their input values.

-It will never produces side-effects, meaning that it doesn't change any external states from another function.
-The pure function only depends on its arguments and from the function's scope itself.
+A pure function will never produces side-effects, meaning that it doesn't change any external states from another function.
+The pure function only depends on its input arguments and from the function's scope itself.
+With them, you can focus your attention in only one place, which makes a huge difference when reading and debugging your code.

 ```javascript
 function addition(x, y) {